Brunette girl in blue grad cap and gown, smiling with arms around neck of peer

 Many colleges push their students to graduate within four years, or early, because graduation rates are low—that’s the simple fact.
 Often, students who may not be able to maintain the grind will be on track to graduate in five or more years, and some end up not graduating at all because of it.
 According to data from the National Center for Education Statistics, the national average four-year graduation rate in 2017 was 35% for public colleges and 53% for private ones.
 More students are graduating within six (54.8%) or even eight years (60.4%), according to Inside Higher Ed.
 Because colleges use graduation rates as a metric, to some extent, for the quality of the university (considered to be controversial by many), this is a primary focus.
 Programs like the University of Houston’s UH in Four encourage students to graduate within a traditional time frame, helping increase their four-year graduation rate.

 However, some students just need extra time, perhaps to work to afford their classes, to take a full semester for an internship, or even to develop that crucial critical-thinking aspect of the college experience.
-For a number of reasons, wanting or having to take an extra semester or couple of years is common and isn’t something that should be frowned upon—by universities or by you, if you find yourself in that position.
+For several reasons, wanting or having to take an extra semester or a couple of years is common and isn’t something that should be frowned upon—by universities or by you, if you find yourself in that position.

 Take the time you need